Recently, in DB2 (an excellent Book-you can buy on-line here), I got an error in pre-compilation as ” Undefined or Unusable host variable”.

 In DB2, there are many rules to define a Host variable.
 I found some rules giving here for your ready reference.

-- The data type of a host variable passed in a CALL statement is not character or varying character.
+- The Data type of Host-variable passed CALL statement is not a CHAR or VARCHAR.